IlluminationSpace Hub Ecosystem

 THE INTERACTIVE NETWORK

 The network diagram is an online tool designed to visually represent the relationships among IS Hub partners, participants and community members.
+Connections between specific network members are represented by lines on the diagram.
 By mapping these relationships, our team hopes to identify and facilitate opportunities for stakeholders to successfully collaborate and use the practice of civic science (informal STEM education, outreach and communication) to create reciprocal relationships that advance public good.

 ILLUMINATING THE PATH FORWARD